 What is growth mindset?

-Math Anxiety v’s Growth Mindset
+Growth Mindset Research

 (This post contains Affiliate Links)

-So having a ‘Growth Mindset’ is helpful, it will help your students realise that being good a math is so much more than being a fast fact machine.
-It’s also about risk-taking, making mistakes, confidence and perseverance, and ultimately teaching them that ‘Good Mathematicians’ make mistakes on the path to the right answer!
+So when teaching numeracy, teachers need to show their students that being good at math is so much more than being a fast fact machine.
+It’s also about risk-taking, making mistakes, confidence and perseverance, and building a growth mindset about learning maths.